4.4. Ghosts and hooks

 Setting initial state

-To set the initial value of a ghost variable (i.e. its value after the constructor), we use the following syntax:
+To set the initial value of a ghost variable (i.e. its value before the constructor), we use the following syntax:

 Defining a ghost variable’s initial state as zero